cterveen/bookrtf-7.x/README.md

 pretty standard document.
 It has been based on the HTML output of FCKEditor.

 **Currently features**
-- Basic HTML elements: p, h1, h2, h3, li, tbody, td, br, img
+- Basic HTML elements: p, h1, h2, h3, li, tbody, td, th, br, img
   - Images are scaled to A4 page width, png, possibly jpg/jpeg (not tested)
   - Tables are scaled to A4 page width, some adaptation in column width
   - Lists can be nested